-TIP: IF STRUCTURE HAS MEZZANINE FLOOR AND HAS DOUBLE COLUMNS, IT IS RECOMMENDED TO FIT THE SINGLE MEZZANINE FLOOR BRACKET IN BETWEEN THE COLUMNS WHILST THE HAUNCH BRACKET IS BEING FITTED WITH FASTENING TYPE AS PER ENGINEERING PLANS.
+TIP: IF STRUCTURE HAS MEZZANINE FLOOR AND HAS DOUBLE COLUMNS, IT IS RECOMMENDED TO FIT THE SINGLE MEZZANINE FLOOR BRACKET IN BETWEEN THE COLUMNS WHILST THE 3FOLD HAUNCH BRACKET IS BEING FITTED WITH FASTENING TYPE AS PER ENGINEERING PLANS.
 ENSURE THAT THE MEZZANINE BEARER BRACKET IS FIXED TO THE CORRECT HEIGHT ON THE COLUMN.
 REFER TO MEZZANINE FLOOR CHAPTER FOR PROCEDURE.

-TIP: Single mezzanine floor bracket is used for either single or double mezzanine bearer application.
+TIP: Single mezzanine floor bracket is used for either single OR double mezzanine bearer application.

-34 Fitting of Leanto C-Purlin Column with Eave Purlin Bracket
+34 Fitting of Leanto C-Purlin Column with 3Fold Eave Purlin Bracket

-Lay the column as shown and fix the eave purlin bracket to the lip and web side of the Leanto C-Purlin column with tek screws each side.
+Lay the column as shown and fix the 3Fold Eave Purlin Bracket to Leanto C-Purlin column.
 Refer to engineering plans on the height specifications of the eave purlin bracket.
 Repeat this procedure to the other columns.